 Dr. Calvert brings decades of experience as a visionary leader, educator, mentor, coach, writer, speaker, and facilitator to her work helping individuals and organizations find greater clarity, authenticity, and strategic pathways to actualizing our highest purpose.

 Susanna’s work is also now infused with a deep sense of purpose at the soul level, and she uses a keen intuition to inform and enrich all that she does.
 Susanna feels her soul’s purpose is to help all realize their highest purpose so that they can become their highest self.
 She believes that this is the path for us to individually and collectively create heaven on Earth for ourselves, each other, and for Earth herself.

 In addition to her roles as Founder and Convener for Mission and Vision at FFCH, Susanna is an consultant, speaker, coach, educator, social entrepreneur, writer, and host of TheWorkFM93.9’s program Finding Our Fit which can be heard on 93.9 FM radio, Facebook, or https://theworkfm.org.

 Dr. Calvert is also actively involved in the Unitarian Universalist community.
-She is the lead for the First UU of Richmond’s Earth Ministry, and serves on the board of the Unitarian Universalist Ministry for Earth.
+She is the lead for the First UU of Richmond’s Earth Ministry, and is interim co-chair of the board of the Unitarian Universalist Ministry for Earth.